tomastormol/nunegal-frontend-test/README.md

 ✅ Local persistence using `localStorage`
 ✅ Reactive cart counter (syncs across browser tabs via `storage` + custom `cart-updated` event) ✅ Breadcrumb
+✅ Client-side caching layer with TTL (1 hour)
+✅ ProductDetailsSkeleton

 ---

 ## 🔜 Upcoming Features

-- Client-side caching layer with TTL (1 hour)
 - Unit tests (Vitest) for services and cart logic

 ## Will I have time to do this?

 - Refactor
-- Skeleton loading
 - Separate styles for each component

 ---